cysouw/diathesis/text/c07_reflexive.md

 ### [ NA | NA ] Free dative reflexive+accusative {#sec:reflexive-free-dative-sich-accusative}

-So-called 'free' datives [@next a,b] are widespread in German (see Section X).
-Such a dative can mostly also be used reflexively [@next c].
-Comparing [@next a] with [@next c] seems to suggest a free dative *sich*.
-However, this is just a combination of a free dative and the regular self-inflicting reflexive usage.
+So-called 'free' benefactive datives [@next a,b] are widespread in German (see [@#sec:prepositions-benefactive-dative]).
+Such a dative can in most cases also be used reflexively [@next c].
+Comparing [@next a] with [@next c] seems to suggest a free reflexive *sich* in the dative.
+However, this example is just a combination of a benefactive dative and the regular self-inflicting reflexive usage.

 ::: ex
 a.
 Ich habe ein Haus gebaut.